 As an approved pre-loan member, you will be required to attend loan counseling.
 The home inspection is a requirement for loan release, at which point the property should have been applied for and assumed by the applicant before loan application.

 Once the above steps have been completed, it is time to claim the check; you will receive a call to pick it up at the nearest office.

 After your loan is approved, you must continue with the monthly loan payment until the debt is paid off.
 There are several ways to make monthly payments; you can choose from:

 Postdated check payments (PDC)

 With this method, you must issue and send twelve post-dated checks to the PAG – IBIG fund when the loan is released.
-That way, they will cover the monthly amortization for one year.
+That way, they will cover the monthly repayment for one year.

 Pay through payroll deduction